-T and B cells are evidence of immunological memory, prevalent reinfection is a stronger measure of clinical protection of prior infection (67).
-It is likely that this protection may last longer than the period measured in the studies included in this synthesis because of the long lived humoral and cellular immune responses previously discussed (103), but more research is required.
-For example, in a letter to the editor published at the time of finalization of this review, the prevalence of reinfection in a period of up to 12 months was 0.3% in Italy (104).
+T and B cells are evidence of immunological memory, prevalent reinfection is a stronger measure of clinical protection of prior infection (70).
+In a letter to the editor published at the time of finalization of this review, the prevalence of reinfection in a period of up to 12 months was 0.3% in Italy (112).
 Findings from this Italian study (101) also suggested a strong protective efficacy of prior infection with a hazard ratio of 0.06 (95%CI 0.005 - 0.08).
-In the USA, another study of 9119 individuals (105) with serial tests at least 90 days apart, during December 2019 to November 2020, published at the time of finalization of this review, also showed a low prevalence of reinfection of 0.7% (95%CI 0.5-0.9) (89).
+In the USA, another study of 9119 individuals (113) with serial tests at least 90 days apart, during December 2019 to November 2020, published at the time of finalization of this review, also showed a low prevalence of reinfection of 0.7% (95%CI 0.5-0.9) (89).
 More research is also needed to measure protective efficacy in the long term.

 A key consideration is that most of the studies in this synthesis included individuals infected with the original variant of SARS-CoV-2 and had follow up periods during the year 2020, which may not have covered exposure to new variants.
-The substantial changes to the SARS-CoV-2 spike protein and the RBD domain in the new variants (33-35), with the delta variant currently being dominant globally (1), may adversely affect immunological memory and increase the risk of reinfection.
-For example, high case counts and hospitalizations were observed in Manaus, Brazil, 7 months after seroprevalence data suggested that three-quarters of the population were previously infected with SARS-CoV-2 (106), suggesting that a large proportion of the population was still susceptible to infection by SARS-CoV-2 (107).
-While it is likely that the seroprevalence study overestimated the proportion infected with SARS-CoV-2, it is also equally likely that the resurgence in Manaus could have been driven by the emergence of the highly divergent and transmissible gamma (P1) variant which was first reported from Manaus (33, 107).
-Divergent lineages of SARS-CoV-2 are more likely to be associated with antigenic escape (107) and therefore result in higher chances of reinfection.
-Estimates of reinfection with divergent variants such as Delta are therefore unknown, and more research is required.
+The substantial changes to the SARS-CoV-2 spike protein and the RBD domain in the new variants (32-34), with the delta variant currently being dominant globally (114), may adversely affect immunological memory and increase the risk of reinfection.
+For example, high case counts and hospitalizations were observed in Manaus, Brazil, 7 months after seroprevalence data suggested that three-quarters of the population were previously infected with SARS-CoV-2 (115), suggesting that a large proportion of the population was still susceptible to infection by SARS-CoV-2 (116).
+While it is likely that the seroprevalence study overestimated the proportion infected with SARS-CoV-2, it is also equally likely that the resurgence in Manaus could have been driven by the emergence of the highly divergent and transmissible gamma (P1) variant which was first reported from Manaus (32, 116).
+Divergent lineages of SARS-CoV-2 are more likely to be associated with antigenic escape (116) and therefore result in higher chances of reinfection.
+Estimates of reinfection with divergent variants such as delta and Omicron are therefore unknown, and more research is required.

 Our research has several limitations, one of which is that these findings cannot be extended beyond the time of follow up of the included studies.
-Although, it is highly likely that protective immunity goes beyond this time period, data from longitudinal cohorts with longer follow up times are required.
 Another limitation is the heterogeneity in the studies that we included which was not reduced by subgroup analyses in measurements methods and follow up times.
 Many of the longitudinal studies in this meta-analysis suffered from loss to follow up and this may have affected their findings.
-Further, although we included a comprehensive number of studies, studies on the cellular immunity component were few and the ones we included had very small sample sizes, implying that our estimates of this aspect of the adaptive immune response may change with the accumulation of more data.
+Further, although we included a comprehensive number of studies, studies on the cellular immune response are lacking and the ones we included had very small sample sizes, implying that our estimates of this aspect of the adaptive immune response may change with the accumulation of more data.
 Many of the included studies were small observational studies which are easily affected by confounding.
 Lastly, the review did not examine evidence for immunity against the new variants and did not include studies with longer follow up.